CathNeelamraju/CathNeelamraju/README.md

 ### Hi there 👋
-- 🔭 I’m a PhD student with the Reed Catchments Science Partnership (University of Queensland, Australia).
+- 🔭 I’m a PhD student with the Reef Catchments Science Partnership (University of Queensland, Australia).
 I am working on methods to calculate and predict pesticide mixture toxicity for the Great Barrier Reef.
 - 🌱 I’m currently learning about GitHub - long time local R user but need to upskill.

 <!--